Two-Class Logistic Regression component

 For example, the label column might be [Voted] with possible values of "Yes" or "No".
 Or, it might be [Credit Risk], with possible values of "High" or "Low".

-Add the Two-Class Logistic Regression module to your pipeline.
+Add the Two-Class Logistic Regression component to your pipeline.

 Specify how you want the model to be trained, by setting the Create trainer mode option.